joelsimon/bibliography/README.md

-# bib.bib
+# bibliography
-My BibTeX bibliography file, the one and only
+My BibTeX bibliography file, the one and only, plus some other sundries.